Z3 (computer): Design and development

 Zuse designed the Z1 in 1935 to 1936 and built it from 1936 to 1938.
 The Z1 was wholly mechanical and only worked for a few minutes at a time at most.
 Helmut Schreyer advised Zuse to use a different technology.
-As a doctoral student at the Berlin Institute of Technology in 1937 he worked on the implementation of Boolean operations and (in today's terminology) flip-flops on the basis of vacuum tubes.
+As a doctoral student at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) in 1937 he worked on the implementation of Boolean operations and (in today's terminology) flip-flops on the basis of vacuum tubes.
 In 1938, Schreyer demonstrated a circuit on this basis to a small audience, and explained his vision of an electronic computing machine – but since the largest operational electronic devices contained far fewer tubes this was considered practically infeasible.
-In that year when presenting the plan for a computer with 2,000 electron tubes, Zuse and Schreyer, who was an assistant at Wilhelm Stäblein's Telecommunication Institute at the Technical University of Berlin, were discouraged by members of the institute who knew about the problems with electron tube technology.
+In that year when presenting the plan for a computer with 2,000 electron tubes, Zuse and Schreyer, who was an assistant at Wilhelm Stäblein's Telecommunication Institute at Technische Universität Berlin, were discouraged by members of the institute who knew about the problems with electron tube technology.
 Zuse later recalled: "They smiled at us in 1939, when we wanted to build electronic machines ...
 We said: The electronic machine is great, but first the components have to be developed."
 In 1940, Zuse and Schreyer managed to arrange a meeting at the Oberkommando der Wehrmacht (OKW) to discuss a potential project for developing an electronic computer, but when they estimated a duration of two or three years, the proposal was rejected.

 Zuse decided to implement the next design based on relays.
 The realization of the Z2 was helped financially by Kurt Pannke, who manufactured small calculating machines.
 The Z2 was completed and presented to an audience of the Deutsche Versuchsanstalt für Luftfahrt ("German Laboratory for Aviation") in 1940 in Berlin-Adlershof.
 Zuse was lucky – this presentation was one of the few instances where the Z2 actually worked and could convince the DVL to partly finance the next design.